 Certain of the Company's clinical-stage product candidates are held through development subsidiaries in which the Company has controlling interests.
 These development subsidiaries have issued common stock and preferred stock to the Company and to third parties.
-The holders of subsidiary common stock and preferred stock are generally entitled to one vote per share.
+The holders of subsidiary common stock are generally entitled to one vote per share.
 The holders of subsidiary common stock are entitled to receive dividends when and if declared by the subsidiaries' board of directors and distributions in either case only after the payment of all preferential amounts required to be paid to the holders of shares of preferred stock of the respective subsidiary.
-The following table shows the Company's ownership interest as of June 30, 2024 and December 31, 2023, respectively, in product candidates in which the Company has a controlling interest:
+The following table shows the Company's ownership interest as of September 30, 2024 and December 31, 2023, respectively, in product candidates in which the Company has a controlling interest:

-Ownership Inter Ownership Interest as of
+Ownership In Ownership Interest as of

-Product Candidate June 30, 2024 December 31, 2023
+Product Candidate September 30, 2024 December 31, 2023

 CLN-619 99% 95%

 CLN-049 97% 96%

 CLN-617 94% 94%

-In April 2024, Cullinan paid \$3.8 million to acquire shares of its CLN-619 development subsidiary that were held by noncontrolling interests.
+During the nine months ended September 30, 2024, Cullinan paid \$4.4 million to acquire shares and options to purchase shares of its CLN-619 development subsidiary that were held by noncontrolling interests.